 We have won a Boortmalt barley grower award, and won the first ever Best Barley Cup for Waterford Distillery growers.
 With the opening of a brewery at Ballykilcavan, we are now able to use our award-winning barley to produce our own beers.

 Our brewing water is sourced from our own well, which was specially divined in the 18th century farmyard just outside the brewery building.
 As well as our own barley, we also have a small but expanding hop garden, and we grow both bittering and aroma varieties.
 They are mainly traditional British varieties, along with a few early maturing American varieties.

-The hops are harvested in September or October each year and we use them to brew our unique Fresh Hopped pale ale, where all the barley and all the hops are sourced from one farm.
+The hops are harvested in early October each year and we use them to brew our unique Fresh Hopped pale ale, where all the barley, water and hops are sourced from within 500m of the brewery.